jherby2k/AudioWorks/AudioWorks/src/Extensions/AudioWorks.Extensions.Flac/Readme.md

 ## About

-This is a dependency of AudioWorks, a is cross-platform, multi-format audio conversion and tagging suite.
+Provides FLAC (encoding, decoding and metadata) functionality for AudioWorks.

-You should normally consume [AudioWorks.Api](https://www.nuget.org/packages/AudioWorks.Api/) instead of this package directly.
+You should normally consume [AudioWorks.Api](https://www.nuget.org/packages/AudioWorks.Api/) in addition to this package.

 More documentation is available on [the GitHub repository](https://github.com/jherby2k/AudioWorks).